 Shock and Vibration Recorders or Sensors:

-The possibility of damage exists on every step of the supply chain.
-Shock sensors help to remove and avoid this damage, and help processes run smoothly.
+The possibility of damage exists at every step of the supply chain.
+Shock sensors help to remove and avoid this damage and help processes run smoothly.

 Shock sensors are necessary tools that provide immediate warnings when a given load has been affected by a sudden wave of force.
 During shipping, transit, or even storage, there can be substantial damage inflicted on goods, and these tools can help figure out if that is the case.